thiagoteixeira/thiagoteixeira.github.io/_posts/2018-03-15-oracle-certification-with-free-retake-for-brazil.md

  - 3º Take the first attempt of the exam before May 31, 2018.
  - 4º If you do not pass the first try, choose a date before July 15, 2018 to take the same exame free.

-For more details you can see the [Oracle University Oficial website](http://education.oracle.com/pls/web_prod-plq-dad/db_pages.getpage?page_id=991).
+For more details, you can see the [Oracle University Oficial website](http://education.oracle.com/pls/web_prod-plq-dad/db_pages.getpage?page_id=991).

 So, good luck in the exame.